 The council has identified that the success of certain locations of real economic importance to the Borough and the wider sub-region is being impacted by sub-optimum connectivity; our focus will be on working with partners, including businesses at these strategic locations e.g. the Science Corridor, town centres and Crewe Business Park to deliver improved transport efficiency.
 Specific actions will include focusing on improving multi-modal connectivity by delivering improved access on foot, by cycle and to the rail network.
 We will also explore ways in which vehicular access and parking can be improved to key strategic sites whilst seeking to minimise any adverse impact on the local highway network.
 An example of the work already underway is that undertaken by the Skills and Growth Company on behalf of the Council to examine transport challenges and opportunities along the Science Corridor.
+The Council is now working with local partners to establish a project Board which will oversee and implement these improvements.
 We will also explore how smart digital technologies can be trialled and implemented to make our networks more accessible, efficient and ready for future transport technologies and trends.